hadiindrawan/automation-api-generator/README.md

     From above, the request has body with `username` and `password` keys.
 The default value of each keys is `example`.

-    > You can define the constant or static value of key body request in this part of code and make changes to test-related data in your tests file.
+    > You can define the constant or static value of key body request in this part of code and make changes to test-related data in your scenarios file.

   - `new requestHelper().objectMapping(obj, args)` section